9uant-brain/FET-Compressor-Build/README.md

 <p align='center'>
  <img src=asset/fet.jpg width="14%" height="14%">
 </p>
 This is last section of sidechain.
-It is no exaggeration to say that the other sections are for these JFETs.
-These JFET directly control audio signal.
+It is no exaggeration to say that the whole sidechian is for these JFETs.
+Because the JFET directly adjust audio signal.
+Q1 is the one adjusting the signal, but I will explain about Q2 first.

+Q2 is looked like less important than Q1, as Q2 doesn't control the signal directly.
+However, Q2 pave the way to enable Q1 controls the signal precisely, because Q2 stablize Q1's source voltage.
+Therefore, Q1's gate voltage can determines directly openness of its channel, regardless of source voltage(Think about Vgs ∝ openness).